openhab/openhab-docs/installation/openhabian.md

 If you want to setup mirroring only and Amanda anywhere else but on the extra SD space, you must not choose unattended installation method (i.e. do not define `backupdrive`).
 You can still setup both, mirroring and Amanda, separately at any later time using the 53 (mirroring) and 52 (Amanda) menu options.

-Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once every day.
+Full mirroring of the full SD card will take place semiannually and only for the 2nd partition (Linux root), changes will be synced once every day.
 See `systemctl list-timers`, timers are defined in `/etc/systemd/system/sd*.timer`.